 There’s no more countdown.
 It’s here, it’s now.
-This week I’m celebrating my 60th birthday!
+This week it’s my 60th birthday celebration!

 As I get ready to tackle my next decade, I can’t help but think of all I’ve accomplished during the past 10 years.
 When I started blogging my year to 50, I was a newbie.
 I never dreamed that my 49th year would be one of the most extraordinary years of my life.
 Losing my spouse at the end of 2007 turned my world upside down.
 The grief and loneliness I felt during that period was overwhelming.
 But thanks to the support and love from family and friends, I came through that period and I’m here to say it’s now lovely on the other side.

 Many of you, my dear readers, have shared my life after 50 transformation journey with me.
 From losing my spouse, to selling my house, to emptying out my nest, it’s been a wild ride.
 From buying my condo on the corner at the Jersey shore, to mastering online dating and meeting my boyfriend L, to leaving my full-time job and saying good-bye to my mom, I’ve weathered ups and downs along the way.

 Oh yes, yes, yes, how could I forget creating an award-winning blog and becoming a yoga instructor too.
 It’s been nice to be able to pursue my passions instead of a paycheck since retiring from my full-time corporate career.

 Pondering my 60s, I wonder what life has in store for me during the next 10 years.
 Sometimes I wish I could look into a crystal ball and ask.
 Other times I want to be surprised.

 When Oprah turned 60 a few years ago, she said, “We go through life discovering the truth about who we are and determining who has earned the right to share the personal space within our heart.”